sushantgwr87/inked-database/README.md

 ## Heroku Deployment
 This database is deployed via [Heroku](https://www.heroku.com/) and catches all changes to the file db.json.
 Json Server created via heroku helps to make an api call to perform all CRUD operations locally.

+#### Note
-NO Changes made via website to database are reflected to original data.
+No Changes made via website to database are reflected to original data.
+All CRUD operations are local not permanent.

 ## Acknowledgements
 This Json server work was referenced from article.
 Thanks to Him!